 4. Don’t stop promoting your products but do be smarter about how you do it

 There are many studies that show how the share of advertising voice correlates with market share.
 Further, those who invest in proactive marketing during tough times are the first to emerge and the strongest when the good times return.
 Also use creativity to add value to your brand and avoid creating a hostage to fortune.

 Test major business building initiatives on a low cost, controlled risk basis to ensure that they work.
 Only when you have the metrics to prove that they work should you invest heavily.

 6. Invest while the bargains abound

 In tough times those under pressure often cut their prices or become cheaper to buy.
-So grab advertising bargains while they are around.
+So grab bargains, for example cheaper advertising, while they are around.
 Also consider good value hires or business acquisitions.

 1.Darwinist fundamentals apply.
-So make sure that your business and brand strategies are based on true insight and facts by using appropriate marketing research.
+So make sure that your business and brand strategies are based on true insight and facts by using robust market research.
 Only then can you best focus resources on being as fit and competitive as possible.

 2. Take a long and also a short term view.
 Take proper notice of threats and opportunities by making sure your corporate antennae work properly.
-Thus you’ll be able to be more proactive and timely in drawing opportunities and making investment recommendations to your Board.
+Thus you’ll be more proactive and timely in spotting opportunities and making investment recommendations to your Board.